nikolaPantelic98/travian-farm-bot/README.md

 - Automatic train units in the stable.
 - Storing all logs in the text editor.
 - Telegram API that sends logs to you mobile phone.
+- Send messages to telegram if your villages are under attack

 ## Requirements